"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Introduction

 \section{Introduction}

 In this paper we introduce and study a certain notion of a ``generalized pullback'' for functions on smooth manifolds or supermanifolds.
-This ``generalized pullback'' has two characteristic features: it is, in general, a \emph{nonlinear} mapping between the function spaces, and it contains the usual pullback of functions as a particular case (in which case it is of course linear).
-This new notion of ``pullback'' is defined w.r.t. ``morphisms'' that are certain canonical relations between cotangent bundles.
-Our original motivation was to be able to define nonlinear maps of functions that can serve as $L_{\infty}$-morphisms.
-For this purpose it is essential that we work with supermanifolds.
-However, there is nothing peculiar for the super setup from the viewpoint of the general construction.
+It has two characteristic features: it is, in general, a \emph{nonlinear} mapping between the spaces of functions (actually, it is given by a formal nonlinear differential operator), and it contains the usual pullback of functions as a particular case (when it is of course linear).
+Being nonlinear, such a ``generalized pullback'' cannot be an algebra homomorphism; however, it has the property that its derivative at each point is an algebra homomorphism.